-To ensure that the total catch of PBF in the IATTC Convention Area does not exceed the catch limit for each year, NMFS will report the U.S. catch to the IATTC Director on a monthly basis.
-The IATTC Director, in turn, will inform the members of the IATTC of the current catch levels on a regular basis and notify them when the Commission-wide catch limit is reached.
-The United States will use the information provided from the IATTC Director to inform any decisions regarding the timing of a U.S. PBF commercial fishery closure.
+To help ensure that total commercial catch of PBF by all IATTC Members and Cooperating Non-Members (CPCs) fishing in the IATTC Convention Area does not exceed Commission-wide catch limits, NMFS will report the U.S. catch to the IATTC Director on a regular basis (i.e., weekly or monthly).
+The IATTC Director, in turn, will inform the members of the IATTC of the current catch levels on a regular basis and notify members when the Commission-wide catch limit is reached.
+NMFS will provide updates on Commission-wide and U.S. catches to the public via the highly migratory and coastal pelagic species email distribution lists and the NMFS website: